-Note: we suggest you use the File Upload option so the student has a record of each Journal post.
+We suggest you use the File Upload option so the student has a record of each Journal post.
 The students can only see the latest submission they have submitted and not earlier submissions.
-(Canvas will be releasing the ability for students to view previous submissions in late 2109 or early 2020).
 By using the File Upload option, students can view their previous Journal entries by reviewing their files they have stored elsewhere.
 File Uploads also gives markers the ability to annotate the actual submission.

 Viewing and giving feedback on students’ Journal submissions